BackEndTea/FourChanApi/README.md

 This wrapper is still in development and currently not ready for use, if you wish to contribute check out [the contributing guide](CONTRIBUTING.md)

+Todo:

+* Actually build it
+* Find 5.6 compatible code sniffer
-Todo: Add explanation on working
+* Add explanation to Readme